looshlee/openj9/doc/compiler/memory/MemoryManager.md

 occurs on an Application Thread, `J9::SegmentAllocator` is instantiated instead.

-There are a lot of places (thanks to `TR_ALLOC` and related macros) where memory is explicity allocated.
+There are a lot of places (thanks to `TR_ALLOC` and related macros) where memory is explicitly allocated.
 However, `TR::Region` should be the allocator used for all new code as much as possible.

 ### Allocations that persist for the lifetime of the JVM